Florence is the only woman in her family to establish a bead-making business, running it with her husband and employing local youth.

 Ghanaian cotton batik are primarily for making garments but equally suited to cushions, curtains, bags and general crafts.

-Dyeing, drying and re-dying means you received a preshrunk piece of batik fabric.
+Dyeing, drying and re-dying means you receive a preshrunk piece of batik fabric.

 Authentic Ghanaian batik is made the in owners's homes by hand.